ole1986/wc-invoice-pdf/readme.txt

 = 1.0.5 =
 * fixed issue #1
 * place holders for customer messages - see WC-Invoice -> Settings -> Templates for more details
-* use Invoice Task properly when doing ajax request
+* cleanup code for ajax execution

 = 1.0.4 =
 * reenable the invoice list filter